-Antonio González (Alicante, 1974), illustrator and art director, under the name of Antonio Ladrillo.
+Antonio González (Alicante, 1974), illustrator and art director, has been working in the field of design and illustration for more than 20 years under the name of Antonio Ladrillo.

 From the beginning, his work has been linked to the development of personal projects that have allowed him to develop as an author.
 In addition to the personal field, he has done different jobs in applied graphics and illustration for different companies and media such us The New York Times (USA), ANORAK Magazine (UK), LINE (JP), Blackie Books (ES), The Metro (UK), Loreak Mendian (ES).